sidsbrmnn/jwt_decode/README.md

 print(payload);

-// After decoding payload would look like this
+// After decoding, payload would look like this:
 //  payload = {
 //    'iss': 'JWT Decode',
 //    'iat': 1608581773,